oznogon/gattaibushido-public/rules/05_coach.md

 Additionally, "by the book" the BGM can't attack (as in initiating a Rumble) until that level of the Crisis has been reached.
 You can always push it lower on the path if you like, but that remains to be tested in play.

-## Step 5: Develop a Downtime Draw-Table

-(TBD: a draw-table of events that happen between scenarios and potentially alter team Harmony, threats, and more.
-Should be an equal balance of good and bad things.
-13 total options, one for each rank, with each option giving four different outcomes based on suit)

-## Step 6: Finalize Waves and Storms
+## Step 5: Finalize Waves and Storms

 Every Scenario comes default with two free basic actions: